Professor James Giesecke

 Areas of expertise

-- Analysis of the determinants of economic growth
+- Analysis of structural change and determinants of economic growth